UH System Policies and Procedures

 Departments may contact FCO at any time during the contract period of performance with any questions, concerns, or if other support is needed regarding the contract.

-For contracting actions affecting cost and/or schedule, the department will enter contract information into the University’s Project Tracking System, obtain approvals, and generate the CIP Contract Encumbrance and Payment Form and copy of commitment approvals and submit to FCO.
+For contracting actions affecting cost and/or schedule, the Department will enter contract information into the University’s Project Tracking System, obtain approvals, and generate the CIP Contract Encumbrance and Payment Form.
+The Department will submit a copy of forms UH OPF-96 and OPRPM 95 (or similar documents) along with commitment approvals and submit to FCO.

 Step 4.
-FCO shall record the contract modification or change order in the University of Hawai‘i’s financial system of record, Kuali Financial System (KFS) to create the Purchase Order Amendment (POA).
+FCO shall record the contract modification or change order in KFS to create the Purchase Order Amendment (POA).

 Step 5.
 FCO will record and upload pertinent contract information into the University’s Project Tracking System.

 Step 6.
-Prior to contract close out, the department shall complete and submit an evaluation of the Contractor or Consultant to FCO.
+Prior to contract close out, the Department shall complete and submit an evaluation of the Contractor or Consultant shall be completed and submitted to FCO.
 FCO and OPRPM will closely coordinate the maintenance and accessibility of vendor evaluations for use in future procurements.

 Step 7.
 When contract performance is completed and accepted by UH, Fiscal Administrators shall close the contract file by: